The History of Idumuje-Ugboko

 Together, these parameters gave them a cumulative figure of 369 years – made up of the longevity of each monarch – from Nwoko III to Nwoko I. They proceeded to deduct the 369 years from the year 2001 and arrived in 1632.
 With this guide year, they concluded, albeit wrongly that Idumuje-Ugboko was founded between 1672 and 1677, citing 1677 as the most likely date.

 Understandably, some historians (including the authors of this work) vehemently dispute and remain unconvinced about the accuracy of these dates but not necessarily the methodology used.
-To begin to disprove the validity of this date, we will juxtapose and critically examine the timelines of the five generations of the Nwoko dynasty with some of the newly discovered materials from the archives of the Church Missionary Society (C.M.S).
+To begin to disprove the validity of this date, we will juxtapose and critically examine the timelines of the five generations of the Nwoko dynasty with some of these newly discovered materials from the archives of the Church Missionary Society (C.M.S.).

 HRH Obi Albert Nwoko III

 Obi Albert Nwoko III was born in 1926.
-He ascended the throne in 1955 but was coronated in 1981.
+He ascended the throne in 1955 but was crowned in 1981.
 Technically, he ruled for 36 years.
 He was 91 years old when he died on 6th February 2017

 HRH Obi Nkeze Nwoko II